yewstack/yew/website/README.md

 ```

 If your pull request adds new `<Translation>` tags,
-a workflow in CI will generate the json files and commit to your branch directly.
-If you have followup commits, don't panic and merge the generated json files.
-You can also run `node ../ci/write-translations.js` from the `website` directory and generate stubs yourself,
+make sure you do `npm run write-translations` to generate the new stubs for later localization.
-and you are also welcome to add localization in your own language!
+And you are always welcome to add localization yourself in your native languages!